K9Morphed/PerfectHash/README.txt

 ****PERFECT HASHING****

-Welcome to my small corner of the universe.

 This program, perfectHash.java, was a submission for a university assignment.

 perfectHash.java takes in two inputs, a .txt file containing numeric data and a .txt file containing operations related to that numeric data, and outputs the hash table after perfect hashing to the terminal.